CT Lung Density “Lung Mapping” Analysis

 - Flushed or have a metallic taste in your mouth.
-These are common reactions to the contrast material that disappear in a minute or two
+These are common side effects to the contrast material that disappear in a minute or two

 - A warm sensation that extends to your bladder

-- A mild itching sensation.
-If the itching persists or is accompanied by hives, it is easily treated with medication
+- If the itching persists or is accompanied by hives, it is easily treated with medication

 A full report will be sent to your referring physician within 48 hours following your exam.

 Non-invasive imaging technique could lead to improved COPD treatment

 Lake Medical Imaging introduced CT Lung Density Analysis (LDA) as a quantitative imaging biomarker to assist in the diagnosis and management of COPD.
 This groundbreaking imaging software analyzes a patient’s [...]